A screening mammogram is an X-ray of the breast. Usually two or three views (pictures) are taken of each breast.

 This is due to digital mammography’s ability to take an electronic image of the breast and store it directly in a computer, allowing the recorded data to be enhanced, magnified, or manipulated for further evaluation.

-Women should report any breast changes to their health professional right away.
+Any woman experiencing any breast changes should share that with their health care professional right away.

-Both our online health risk assessment and our in-person high risk assessment are great ways to come up with a plan of action that is right for you.
+Both our online health risk assessment and our in-person genetic cancer risk assessment are great ways to come up with a plan of action that is right for you.

 With conventional digital mammography, the radiologist is viewing all the complexities of your breast tissue in one flat image.
 Sometimes breast tissue can overlap, giving the illusion of normal breast tissue looking like an abnormal area.